-Contact: Marcelle Miles, Financial Literacy Program Manager, firstname.lastname@example.org; Phone: 703.273.8829 ext.
+Contact: Marcelle Miles, Financial Literacy Program Director, firstname.lastname@example.org; Phone: 703.273.8829 ext.
 333; Fax: 703.273.7131.

 Financial Empowerment Center at South County

 Britepaths manages the Financial Empowerment Center (FEC) at South County through a grant from the United Way of the National Capital Area and Fairfax County.
 Financial Empowerment Centers through the United Way are family-friendly places where hard-working, low-income people can access a range of financially empowering services to move themselves out of poverty and achieve long-term financial stability.
-The FEC at South County offers Financial Coaching by appointment and frequently schedules budgeting classes and personal finance and small business workshops.
-Other services include tax assistance, small business assistance, a pre-apprenticeship training program.
+The FEC at South County offers Financial Coaching and Workforce Development Coaching by appointment and frequently schedules budgeting classes and personal finance, career development and small business workshops.
+Other services include tax assistance, small business assistance and the Avenues to Career Training healthcare pre-apprenticeship training program.
 A full list of services is available at http://FECSoCo.org and appointments may be made through the website or by calling the center.
 Clients may access services without a referral.
-Contact: info@FECSoCo.org or 703.704.6101.

 Britepaths' Collect for Kids Back to School Program partners with Fairfax County's Collect for Kids initiative to purchase and distribute school supplies to the schools it serves at a significant discount.
 During July and August, Britepaths collects financial donations, backpacks and scientific calculators to assist students in the Fairfax High School and Justice High School pyramids, and other Fairfax County Public Schools where a need is identified and a partnership is made.
 Britepaths works with FCPS to determine the school pyramids it will assist early in the year and contacts and provides applications to social workers or counselors in schools in those pyramids in the spring.
 Britepaths then orders supplies for those schools based on the orders that have been placed by social workers and distributes supplies to the schools in mid-August.
 The partner schools distribute the supplies to students that they identify as having need.
 Britepaths does not distribute supplies directly to families.

-Contact: Joanne Walton, Seasonal Programs Manager, at email@example.com or 703.273.8829 ext.
-888.
+Contact: Vanessa De La Rosa at firstname.lastname@example.org or 703.273.8829 ext 888.